KHAMSONE KHAM NAOVARATH, APPELLANT, v. THE STATE OF NEVADA, RESPONDENT.

-779 P.2d 944 | Nev. | 1989
+525 | 779 P.2d 944

 OPINION

-By the Court, SPRINGER, Justice:
+By the Court, SPRINGER, J.:

-We have before us a thirteen-year-old seventh grader who stands convicted of an unspecified degree of murder by reason of his plea of guilty to an amended information charging "murder."
-Rejecting a presentence recommendation of life with possibility of parole, the trial court sentenced appellant Naovarath to imprisonment for the rest of his life without possibility of parole.
+We have before us a thirteen-year-old seventh grader who stands convicted of an unspecified degree of murder by reason of his plea of guilty to an amended information charging “murder.”
+Rejecting a pre-sentence recommendation of life with possibility of parole, the trial court sentenced appellant Naovarath to imprisonment for the rest of his life without possibility of parole.

-This child committed a serious crime; he killed a man who had been molesting him sexually and then stole the man's belongings.
+This child committed a serious crime; he killed a man who had been molesting him sexually and then stole the man‘s belongings.
 Homosexual pornographic movies were found at the crime scene, and there is little doubt that if the homosexual child molester had not died from his injuries, he would be facing a possible life sentence himself and Naovarath would in all probability be free.
-All this aside, we do have before us a murder convict, and we must decide the issue presented by this appeal, namely, whether Naovarath's sentence of life imprisonment without possibility of parole is cruel or unusual under the prohibition of the state and federal constitutions.[2]
+All this aside, we do have before us a murder convict, and we must decide the issue presented by this appeal, namely, whether Naovarath‘s sentence of life imprisonment without possibility of parole is cruel or unusual under the prohibition of the state and federal constitutions.2

-The department of probation and parole recommended a life sentence with possibility of parole.
-The sentencing judge, based on the record before her, concluded that Naovarath was "someone who had made it clear through his actions, his statements, and the testing that he is amoral, prone to aberrant behavior, and a danger to society.
-His acts speak for themselves."[3]
-The sentencing *946 judge is apparently saying that, in her judgment, the killing, taken together with the mental and moral status of the boy, render Naovarath, at thirteen, permanently unregenerate and an unreclaimable danger to society who must be caged until he dies.
-A reading of the very limited record before us suggests that the boy's acts do not necessarily "speak for themselves."
+ing judge is apparently saying that, in her judgment, the killing, taken together with the mental and moral status of the boy, render Naovarath, at thirteen, permanently unregenerate and an un-reclaimable danger to society who must be caged until he dies.
+A reading of the very limited record before us suggests that the boy‘s acts do not necessarily “speak for themselves.”
 Let us examine as closely as we can these acts and, more importantly, the thirteen-year-old who committed them:

 Naovarath had known the man who was the object of his wrath for over a year and had been a visitor in his home, apparently for the purpose of indulging the sexual perversions of the deceased.
 On the day of the killing the deceased had, for reasons unknown, refused to admit Naovarath into his home.
 Naovarath entered the deceased‘s home on that day without permission.
 After gaining entry, by Naovarath‘s own account, the boy treated the man in a very cruel and degrading manner.
 Naovarath tipped over the man‘s wheelchair, threw a variety of objects at his head, taunted the man to kill himself and generally treated this helpless man in a most merciless fashion.